 Earth bags is another construction method that is age-old, yet very reliable and simple.
-It utilises a mixture of soil and clay, which are then put into bags (burlap or polypropylene).
+It utilizes a mixture of soil and clay, which are then put into bags (burlap or polypropylene).
 When the bags are filled up, they are stacked and tamped, creating a solid base, after which you can add as many layers, using the same principle.

 Cons: The earth bag-based construction requires a lot of strenuous labor, as well as knowledge, so you need to make sure you are properly prepared for the process.
 Structures made from earth bags will require a bit more maintenance than usual, so be prepared for some extra repair work as well.

 Bamboo houses are simple to construct, consume less time and are eco-friendly as well.
 Despite the odds, bamboo-based building materials are slowly penetrating into the mainstream housing market and modern homes.
 Treated bamboo poles and flat panels that are coated with fire-retardant chemicals are now easily available.
-Further, bamboo modular units are easily dismountable, reusable, non-corrosive, withstands extreme weather conditions.
+Further, bamboo modular units are easily dismountable, reusable, non-corrosive, withstand extreme weather conditions.
 Cons: There is a lack of skilled artisans who can effectively use bamboo for housing.
-Further, the bamboo poles are costly and are not easily available across india, which restricts their use.
+Further, the bamboo poles are costly and are not easily available across India, which restricts their use.